nooflyfm/NooFLy/README.md

 ## NooFly Support

-If you want to know how to install, update or use the script, visit the [Documentation page](https://noofly.net/docs).
+If you want to know, how to install, update or use the script, visit the [documentation page](https://noofly.net/docs).

 ## NooFly Sponsors